osmphp-archived/osmdocs-docs/preparing-your-computer/03-phpstorm-or-other-jetbrains-ide.md

 After making changes, open the book in the browser by clicking on a book link in `My Books` page of your OsmDocs account and see how the changes look like.

 > **Note**.
 PhpStorm also tracks changes you make to files outside of PhpStorm.
 However it only changes for changes and upload changes when you switch back to PhpStorm window.

+## Using Git

+See [Using Git in IntelliJ IDEA](intellij-idea.html) as in PHPStorm and other JetBrains products it works the same way.